 Use and development for a non government school.

 Use and development associated with a dwelling that is existing or approved at the approval date of this provision.

+Use and development for accommodation provided by or on behalf of the Department of Health and Human Services.

 Notes: This schedule sets out the levies prescribed in the infrastructure contributions plan.
 Refer to the incorporated infrastructure contributions plan for full details.